-In the last two years, there has been a wide variation in the number of building permit issued, as the national, state, and local economies have improved.
+In the last three years, there has been a wide variation in the number of building permit issued, as the national, state, and local economies have improved.
 In 2015, a total of only 387 permits were issued, followed by more than twice as many (961) permits issued in 2016.
 There is no ready explanation for the sudden plunge in permits for 2015, especially when the building valuation for that year was higher than the previous year (2014).
 Staff suspects that the data for that year are flawed.
+The number of building permits has steadily increased over the last two years, reaching 961 permits in 2016 and 1,055 permits in 2017.

-Figure 4: Total Building Permits Issued by Yolo County 2000 - 2016
+Figure 4: Total Building Permits Issued by Yolo County 2000 - 2017